xantoz/xr-overlay/README.md

 * TODO: make an ebuild for VRCFT.Avalonia (dotnet...)
 * TODO: make an ebuild for openvr-space-calibrator
 * TODO: make an ebuild for overte
+* TODO: make an ebuild for eepyxr (make an ebuild for the SDL3XR forked SDL and put it under a special prefix)